YichaoOU/HemTools/docs/content/NGS_pipelines/NGS_pipelines.rst

 	Please check if you like the computer-generated labels in : fastq.tsv Input peakcall file preparation complete!
 File name: peakcall.tsv

-Step 2: Check the computer-generated input list (Manually).
+Step 2: Check the computer-generated input list (manually), make sure they are correct.

 .. code:: bash